 I’m happy to report that Stonehenge really is as impressive as it looks in pictures.
 And it’s not that far away from London, in case you’re wondering if you can make it on a Stonehenge day trip easily from the city, while you’re visiting.

-Here is all the information you need to go on Stonehenge tours from London.
+Here is all the information you need to plan a visit to Stonehenge, whether on your own or as part of a tour from London.
 If you’re just visiting the city, we recommend booking a bus tour, because it’s so easy, but you can also rent a car and drive there yourself.

 How far is Stonehenge from London?